skillitzimberg/pomodoro/PLANNING.md

 ### Work Timer (Default View)
 1. As a user I want to see the Work timer showing the starting time (25 minutes) when I open the app
+    - Create a containing element with an appropriate id
     - Display a title for the Work timer
     - Display a static timer in the form 00:00
-        - Create an element for the Work timer
+        - Create an element for the Work time
         - Hard code minute & second values into the element

 2. As a user I want to see an option to START the Work timer